sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Psychic Rejuvenation

 You can spend an action to use your psionic energy to heal an injured ally within reach.
-Spend one or more of your allyís hit dice.
+Spend one or more of your ally√≠s hit dice.

 Your ally recovers hit points equal to the total you roll on the expended hit dice.